Dyalog/link/docs/Discussion/HowDoesItWork.md

 Link consists of a set of API functions which are loaded into the namespace `⎕SE.Link` when APL starts, from **$DYALOG/StartupSession/Link**.
 The user command file **$DYALOG/SALT/SPICE/Link.dyalog** provides access to the interactive user command covers that exist for most of the API functions.
 The code is included with installations of Dyalog version 18.1 or later.

-If you want to use Link with version 18.0 or download and install Link from GitHub, see the [installation instructions](/Usage/Installation.md).
+If you want to use Link with version 18.0 or download and install Link from GitHub, see the [installation instructions](../Usage/Installation.md).

 ### The Crawler

-In a future version of Link, hopefully available during 2021, an optional and configurable [Crawler](/Crawler.md) will be able to run in the background and occasionally compare linked namespaces and directories using the same logic as [Link.Resync](/API/Link.Resync.md), and deal with anything that might have been missed by the automatic mechanisms.
+In a future version of Link, an optional and configurable Crawler will be able to run in the background and occasionally compare linked namespaces and directories using the same logic as [Link.Resync](../API/Link.Resync.md), and deal with anything that might have been missed by the automatic mechanisms.
 This will be especially useful if:

 * The File System Watcher is not available on your platform
 * You add functions or operators to the active workspace without using the editor, for example using ``)COPY`` or dfn assignment.